Mar 24, 2023

 - Top-level domain (TLD).
 Domains with solid extensions like .com or .net often cost more in the market due to their higher reputation and credibility.
 On the other hand, you could take advantage of the low prices of new domain extensions (like .live, .online or .xyz)

 - Length.
 Shorter domains are more appealing since they are more concise and easy to remember.
-Some of the most expensive domain names ever sold contain only five to eight words, such as floor.com, which sold for over $3.1 million.
+Some of the most expensive domain names ever sold contain only five to eight characters, such as floor.com, which sold for over $3.1 million.

 Assess Similar Domain Sales